 By leveraging the advantages of temporary space rental, Superfine! (which has fairs scheduled in Washington DC and Los Angeles as well) can efficiently pinpoint neighborhoods and demographics that it can tailor its events for.

-As for the space itself, Superfine!’s success is built on facilitating interactions between artists and the buyers in a comfortable environment, so bigger is not necessarily better.
-The NYC space is about 22,000 square feet which affords each artist enough room for an effective display but is not an overwhelming convention-center like experience than many shows present.
-The space also gives Superfine! the flexibility to hold other elements of the fair, such as interactive panel discussions and casual areas for receptions and networking.
+As for space itself, Superfine!’s success is built on facilitating interactions between artists and buyers in a comfortable environment, so bigger is not necessarily better.
+The NYC space is about 22,000 square feet which affords each artist enough room for an effective display but is not an overwhelming convention-center like an experience than many shows present.
+Space also gives Superfine! the flexibility to hold other elements of the fair, such as interactive panel discussions and casual areas for receptions and networking.

 “I believe we’re really the art fair of the future.
 We haven’t reinvented the wheel.
 It’s not the Museum of Ice Cream, or 29 Rooms – a selfie-moment for post-millenials.
 Superfine! is an art fair, a place of magic and discovery where you can find a new artist you love, build a relationship, and take their work home.”